 This project has been made possible by an award from Sport England‘s Tackling Inequalities Fund.
 This part of the Fund was administered for angling by the Angling Trust, with the support of Sport England.

 About the Tackling Inequalities Fund In late March, 2019 Sport England discovered that certain under-represented groups of people were being disproportionately affected by Covid-19.
 This was significantly impacting these people’s ability to be physically active.
 In response, a new ‘Tackling Inequalities Fund‘ was established to help reduce the negative impact on activity levels in these under-represented groups.
-The fund has a specific focus on: lower socio-economic groups, Black, Asian and Minority Ethnic communities, disabled people and those with long-term health conditions.
+The fund has a specific focus on: lower socio-economic groups, Black, Asian and Ethnically Diverse communities, disabled people and those with long-term health conditions.
 The fund uses £20m of National Lottery money to enable community groups to continue to exist and engage with these communities and help keep them active during and after lockdowns.
 Tackling Inequalities Fund is itself part of Sport England’s £210 million support package to help the sport and physical activity sector through the ongoing Covid-19 crisis.